 The year 2017 did not start well for Manson, when he was rushed from his prison cell to Mercy Hospital in Bakersfield, California suffering from gastrointestinal bleeding.
 He was returned to the hospital less than a week later.

-But in mid-November of that year, he was taken back to that same hospital and died of natural causes a few days later – one week after his 83rd birthday.
+But in mid-November of that year, he was taken back to that same hospital and died of cardiac arrest a few days later – one week after his 83rd birthday.
+There were also symptoms of colon cancer and respiratory failure.

 Here’s a prison photo taken of him in August 2017.